Freddie Steele (footballer): International career

 Steele was capped six times for England and scored in wins over Sweden and Finland.
 In the Sweden game, on 17 May 1937, Steele scored a first half hat-trick in a 4–0 win at the Råsunda Stadium.
-He scored eight goals for his country in total, however a knee injury sustained in 1937 meant that he did not play for his country again.
+He scored eight goals for his country in total, However, a knee injury sustained in 1937 meant that he did not play for his country again.

 Skills

 Style of play

 Steele was noted for his brilliant heading ability.
 He had a strong physique, and was able to battle with defenders willing to get physical with him.
-He was able to play with both feet, and had a good turn of pace.
+He could play with both feet and had a good turn of pace.

 Management style

 Roy Sproson later said that "he [Steele] was a great psychologist.
 He was also a tremendous tactician and, looking back, was years ahead of his time."
-Graham Barnett told of how Steele would know every detail about all of his players, and how the first team would idolize him for his inspirational personality.
-Tactically, he brought his wingers back to play four across the midfield, and had one side of his team as quick powerful tacklers and the other side as neat and skilful.
+Graham Barnett told of how Steele would know every detail about all of his players and how the first team would idolize him for his inspirational personality.
+Tactically, he brought his wingers back to play four across the midfield and had one side of his team as quick powerful tacklers and the other side as neat and skilful.
 He emphasised teamwork and fitness.

 Sproson described Steele as a very tense individual who "would disappear for the last five minutes and was to be found hiding in the toilet."
 Ray Hancock also said that Steele watched the games from the treatment room to distance himself from the pressure on the pitch, and even once left the ground entirely as he could not handle the stress of the occasion.
 In appearance Steele "used to wear a tweed trilby, a pair of black and white hooped football stockings with his suit and let his hair grow long!"